Suffolk County Massachusetts assistance program.

 - 2201 Washington Street, Roxbury, MA, 02119, dial (877) 418-3308

 Metropolitan Boston Housing Partnership, Inc. can offer ongoing rental assistance to those who are at-risk of becoming homeless, are currently receiving public assistance, or who are going from homelessness into an apartment.
 Case management and other government benefits are offered too.
+They are also jnvolved in section 8 housing vouchers and rent subsidized apartments.
 125 Lincoln Street, Boston, MA, 02111.
 Dial (617) 425 - 6756 for an appointment.

 Water bill payment plans and discounts - Families who are faced with a shut off of their water or sewer service may be able to qualify for financial aid.
 Senior citizens and disabled families may qualify for discounts.
 Read more on all Boston water bill assistance programs.

 Government cash assistance - Families in Boston and anywhere in Suffolk County can apply for public aid and government sponsored programs.
 Examples of what is offered ranges from Fuel assistance, free food, SNAP, and low income housing/rental assistance.
 Thousands of low income families and seniors receive grants and support every year.
-Get information public assistance programs.
+Get information on public assistance programs in Suffolk County.

 Neighborhood Service Centers are disbursed across Suffolk County.
 There are several, including in South and East Boston, Dorchester, Chinatowns, and other regions.
 The programs vary by location but can include the following.